Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Bayesian Nonparametric Causal Mediation Analysis in CRTs

 To allow for information sharing across clusters without the degeneracy issue and avoiding the dominance of potentially high-dimensional covariates, we introduce a new BNP prior for CRTs, the Nested Common Atom Enriched Dirichlet Process (CA-EDP).
 The CA-EDP retains the hierarchical strengths of the nDP, while avoiding the degeneracy issue by explicitly modeling the commonality of atoms between subgroups, mirroring the structure of the Common Atom Model (CAM) \citep{Denti2023}.
-Additionally, within the CAM structure, the CA-EDP incorporates the enrichment strategy of the Enriched Dirichlet Process (EDP) \citep{Wade2011} for within-cluster distribution, where the distribution of covariate parameters $\boldsymbol{\phi}_{ij}$ are nested within the clusters of the response parameters $\boldsymbol{\theta}_{ij}$.
-This enrichment strategy stabilizes inference for the joint distributions of the outcome and potentially high-dimensional covariates by avoiding the unfavoarble random partition, dominated by the high-dimensional covariates \citep{Wade2014}.
-Specifically, we propose modeling the joint distribution of observed variables $\pr(\mathbf{Y}_i, \mathbf{M}_i, \mathbf{D}_i, \mathbf{X}_i,\mathbf{V}_i, A_i,N_i)$ as follows:
+Within the CAM structure, the CA-EDP incorporates the enrichment strategy of the Enriched Dirichlet Process (EDP) \citep{Wade2011} for within-group distribution, where the distribution of covariate parameters $\boldsymbol{\phi}_{ij}$ is nested within the groups of the response parameters $\boldsymbol{\theta}_{ij}$.
+This strategy stabilizes inference for the joint distributions of the outcome and potentially high-dimensional covariates by avoiding the unfavorable random partition, dominated by the high-dimensional covariates \citep{Wade2014}.
+Specifically, we consider the following hierarchical model: